Discover endless opportunities in business.

-Business majors: Sippy Downs and South Bank: Accounting; Financial Planning; Human Resource Management; International Business; Management; Marketing; Tourism, Leisure and Event Management.
+Business majors: Sippy Downs: Accounting; Economics; Financial Planning; Human Resource Management; International Business; Management; Marketing; Tourism, Leisure and Event Management.
+South Bank: Accounting; Human Resource Management; International Business; Management; Marketing; Tourism, Leisure and Event Management.
 Gympie: Accounting; Management; Marketing.
-Fraser: Accounting; Management; Marketing; Tourism, Leisure and Event Management.
+Fraser Coast: Accounting; Management; Marketing; Tourism, Leisure and Event Management.
 Caboolture: Limited majors available.

-Depending on the major chosen: business management, human resource management, marketing management, market research, international business, importing / exporting, industrial relations, tourism and hospitality management, retail / sales, computing, systems analysis.
+Depending on the major chosen: entrepreneurship, business management, human resource management, digital marketing, marketing management, market research, international business, importing / exporting, industrial relations, tourism and hospitality management, retail / sales, computing, systems analysis.

 Eligibility for memberships depends on areas of specialisation.